dagimg-dot/jit/README.md

     - This is how you would run the script file

         ```python
-        python jit-scripts/jit.py pull # to pull from the remote repo
+        python jit-script/jit.py pull # to pull from the remote repo

-        python jit-scripts/jit.py push # to push to the remote repo
+        python jit-script/jit.py push # to push to the remote repo
         ```

+>> ### Tips

+1. If you are using jit in a project managed by npm you can set it up in the `package.json` `scrpits` section.
+    - You can create a command called `jit` and give it a value `python jit-script/jit.py`
+    - Then you can use `npm run jit <arg>` to call the script which makes it easier for you hands.

+2. If the above case doesn't work for you, you can configure a bash script too !!.